Miranda Kerr

 Miranda May Kerr (/kɜr/; born 20 April 1983) is an Australian model.
 She rose to prominence in 2007 as one of the Victoria's Secret Angels.
 Kerr was the first Australian Victoria's Secret model and also represented the Australian department store chain David Jones.
 She has launched her own brand of organic skincare products, KORA Organics, and has written a self-help book.

-Kerr began modelling in the fashion industry when she was 13, winning the 1997 Dolly magazine model search competition.
+Kerr began modelling in the fashion industry when she was only 13, winning the 1997 Dolly magazine model search competition.
 Since 2008, she has consistently ranked on the Forbes list of highest earning models.
 She was previously married to English actor Orlando Bloom, with whom she had her first son.
 Since 2017, she has been married to Snapchat CEO Evan Spiegel, with whom she has three children.

 Early life

 Kerr was born in Sydney and raised in Gunnedah.
 She is the daughter of Therese and John Kerr.
 Her mother gave birth to her when 17 years old.
 She has a brother, Matthew, who is two years younger.
 Kerr is of English ancestry, with smaller amounts of Scottish and French.
 During her childhood, Kerr "raced motorbikes and rode horses on her grandmother's farm".
 She describes her early life in the Australian countryside as "very grounding ... there wasn't any pretentiousness and no one really cared what you were wearing.
 You could just be you."
-As a teenager, she was an exchange student to Virginia, United States.
+As a teenager, she was an exchange student in Virginia, United States.
+Kerr is a Christian.

 Her family moved to Brisbane, Queensland, to allow Kerr and her brother to experience city life.
 Kerr was initially reluctant to leave her childhood hometown, but her first boyfriend, Christopher Middlebrook, died in a car accident when they were teenagers and she said it was too painful to stay there.
-She graduated from All Hallows' School in 2000.
+In 2000, she graduated from All Hallows' School, a Catholic all-girls school in Brisbane, QLD.
 Kerr studied nutrition and health psychology before pursuing modelling.